dotherightthing/traktor-live-v1/README.md

 ##### MIDI

+This controls MIDI sync, allowing Live's clock to sync to Traktor's clock.

+* Control Surface: None
-1. Input: Traktor Virtual Output
+* Input: Traktor Virtual Output
+  * Track: Off
-   1. Track: On, Sync: On, Remote: On
+  * Sync: On
+  * Remote: Off
+* Output: None

-   2. MIDI Clock Sync Delay: this was initially set using Traktor's internal mixer, with Cue out used to sync Traktor and Live's metronomes.
-However as Live now functions as the external mixer, syncing does not seem to be an issue anymore.
+Note: `MIDI Clock Sync Delay` was initially set using Traktor's internal mixer, with *Cue out* used to sync Traktor and Live's metronomes.
+Live now functions as the external mixer and syncing does not appear to be an issue anymore.

 #### UI (top left)